 Getting more in touch with your body can also have the added benefit of increasing your emotional awareness.
 Many people who have trouble expressing difficult emotions find it easier to convey them through movement.

-Yep, both stem for the same idea that the mind and body are inherently connected.
+Yep, both stem from the same idea that the mind and body are inherently connected.

 The goal of somatic therapy is to help you notice the physical responses brought up by memories of traumatic experiences.